Single day-ahead coupling (SDAC)

 2. ‘harmonised minimum clearing price for SDAC’ means the minimum clearing price value which is applied in all bidding zones which participate in SDAC.

-The harmonised maximum clearing price limit for SDAC was proposed by Nominated Electricity Market Operators (NEMOs) to be set at +3000.00 Euro/MWh, while the respective harmonised minimum clearing price limit was proposed at -500.00 Euro/MWh (All NEMO’s proposal for harmonised maximum and minimum clearing prices for Single Day Ahead Coupling in accordance with Articles 41(1) of Commission Regulation (EU) 2015/1222 of July 2015 establishing a guideline on capacity allocation and congestion management, 14 February 2017).
+The harmonised maximum clearing price limit for SDAC was proposed by NEMOs to be set at +3000.00 Euro/MWh, while the respective harmonised minimum clearing price limit was proposed at -500.00 Euro/MWh (All NEMO’s proposal for harmonised maximum and minimum clearing prices for Single Day Ahead Coupling in accordance with Articles 41(1) of Commission Regulation (EU) 2015/1222 of July 2015 establishing a guideline on capacity allocation and congestion management, 14 February 2017).

 Overall, the were three options considered for the harmonised maximum clearing price limit for SDAC: